NOAA-RDHPCS/noaa-rdhpcs.github.io/source/queue_policy/policies.rst

      - 2.0
      -  QOS for a job that requires more urgency than *batch*.
 Your project's :ref:`FairShare <slurm-fairshare>` will be lowered at 2.0x the rate as compared to *batch*.
-Only one job pe project/account can be pending/runnin at any time.
+Only one job per project/account can be pending/runnin at any time.
 When a project's FairShare is below 0.45, jobs submmit to *urgent* are automatically changed to *batch* and users notified via